DJANG2024/MKDocsMaterial/docs/index.md

 ## Content Overview
-By reading the main section, you will learn to:
+By reading this documentation, you will learn to:

-- Customize keyboard shortcuts
 - Configure GitHub repositories
 - Install, enable, and disable third-party extensions
+- Customize keyboard shortcuts

 ## Typographical Conventions